idwy/Digeiz_test/README.md

 ```

 ### Main Features
-- Open API spec that may be used for server and client generation in different languages
+- Open API spec that may be used for server and client generation in different languages ( Bulk insert for Accounts )
 - Customized Error handling
 - Unit tests